-Shopify Flow is an ecommerce automation platform that enables you to automate tasks and processes within your store and across your apps.
+Shopify Flow is an ecommerce automation platform that you can use to automate tasks and processes within your store and across your apps.
 Learn more about Shopify Flow.

 Shopify Flow workflow components

 Flow is an event-based feature that enables you to create automated workflows.
 This means that Flow monitors your store for events, and lets you create an automated sequence of actions that are taken in response.